Gaurav-Pande/working_documents/Configuring Model-Driven Telemetry (MDT) with YDK and XR Native YANG model.md

 As for the destination group, this is the section of the YANG model for the sensor group:

 {% capture "output" %}
-PYANG Output for the sensor-groups:
+PYANG output for the sensor-groups:

 ```
 module: Cisco-IOS-XR-telemetry-model-driven-cfg